Standex began as the quintessential New England company, with deep local roots, a culture of stability and a commitment to conservative management.

 Our Company was founded in 1955 by John Bolten, a successful German entrepreneur.
 Originally, he was in the business of manufacturing plastic combs in Andover, Massachusetts.
 That business evolved into a vinyl sheeting company, which he operated under the name of Bolta Plastics.
 Bolten sold Bolta Plastics to General Tire Company, providing the capital for his acquisition of the Standard Publishing Company, a Cincinnati, Ohio-based publisher of religious books and magazines, and Roehlen Engraving, a Rochester, New York-based engraver of embossing plates and rolls for texturization.
 The two businesses were merged to form Standard International, later renamed Standex International Corporation.

 Over the years, we have built a unique history and a rich legacy of diversity by acquiring a wide range of companies or businesses.
 Our company contributed to the early development of a famous designer’s clothing empire; we made Lestoil a household name on six continents; and we participated in writing instruments manufacturer A.T.
 Cross becoming a public company.
 Along the way, Standex – the corporate name we adopted in 1973 – increasingly came to be known for its engineering capabilities.
-Today, we operate manufacturing plants and distribution facilities throughout the U.S. and in Australia, Brazil, Canada, China, Mexico, India, Turkey, South Africa, Singapore and Europe.
-At our last fiscal year end (June 30, 2010), we numbered 3,800 employees, of which 2,200 were in the U.S. We are proud of our 46-year history as a public company and 41-year history with a New York Stock Exchange listing, where we have one of the longest uninterrupted records of paying quarterly dividends.
+Today, we operate manufacturing plants and distribution facilities throughout the U.S. and in Australia, Brazil, Canada, China, Mexico, India, Turkey, South Africa, Singapore, Japan, Russia, Malaysia, South Korea, and Europe.
+At our last fiscal year end (June 30, 2019), we numbered 5,000 employees, of which 2,200 were in the U.S. We are proud of our 54-year history as a public company and 50-year history with a New York Stock Exchange listing, where we have one of the longest uninterrupted records of paying quarterly dividends.